File Watching and Atomic Replacement

 How Events Map to OS Mechanisms

-On Linux, fs.watch() is built on inotify through libuv.
-An inotify instance has a file descriptor, and watched paths receive masks such as IN_MODIFY, IN_ATTRIB, IN_DELETE_SELF, IN_MOVE_SELF, and several others.
-Node collapses those richer masks into 'change' or 'rename': modify events and metadata attribute changes commonly map to 'change', while lifecycle events such as delete, create, and move commonly surface as 'rename'.
+On Linux, fs.watch() is built on inotify through libuv. inotify has richer event masks such as IN_MODIFY, IN_ATTRIB, IN_DELETE_SELF, IN_MOVE_SELF, IN_CREATE, and more.
+Node compresses those details into 'change' and 'rename'.

-On Windows, ReadDirectoryChangesW watches directories and reports specific actions: FILE_ACTION_MODIFIED, FILE_ACTION_ADDED, FILE_ACTION_REMOVED, FILE_ACTION_RENAMED_OLD_NAME, FILE_ACTION_RENAMED_NEW_NAME.
-The API is buffer-based and asynchronous.
-If events arrive faster than you drain them, the buffer can overflow.
-Windows reports this as ERROR_NOTIFY_ENUM_DIR; by then, the specific change records are gone and the safe recovery path is a directory rescan.
+On Windows, ReadDirectoryChangesW watches directories and reports actions such as FILE_ACTION_MODIFIED, FILE_ACTION_ADDED, FILE_ACTION_REMOVED, FILE_ACTION_RENAMED_OLD_NAME, and FILE_ACTION_RENAMED_NEW_NAME.
+The API uses a buffer.
+If too many events arrive before they are drained, the buffer can overflow.
+Windows reports that as ERROR_NOTIFY_ENUM_DIR, and the individual change records are already gone.
+The safe recovery path is to rescan the directory.

 import fs from 'node:fs';